SPL-ethz/snow/TUTORIAL.rst

 we trigger nucleation at the end of the holding step at -5°C. Note that in the current version, controlled nucleation may only be defined at the end of a holding step.

-Finally, we may define the snowfall class.
+Finally, we may define the Snowfall class.
 We set the pool_size parameter to the number of cores of the processor and the Nrep to a statistically relevant number.
 To fully capture the effects of the stochasticity of ice nucleation in a quantitative manner, we recommend Nrep > 1000.
 For a qualitative view, we set Nrep = 50:

 .. code-block:: python

     S = Snowfall(pool_size=8, k=d, Nrep=50, N_vials=(7,7,1), opcond=op)

 We then start the simulation via ``S.run()`` and may check whether it completed via ``S.simulationStatus()``.
-In case we are only interested in a single repetition, the **snowflake** class may be used instead.
+In case we are only interested in a single repetition, the **Snowflake** class may be used instead.
 Compared to **Snowfall**, **Snowflake** does not require Nrep or pool_size as input.
 However, it is able to store information on the thermal evolution of all vials, which is a feature that was removed for **Snowfall** to increase computational performance.

 =================
 Simulation output